Log search page usage analytics data to Google Universal Analytics

 Create your triggers and tags

-To be able to log search page usage analytics data to Google Analytics only when specific kinds of events are pushed to the data layer, you must create custom event triggers.
+To be able to log search page usage analytics data to Google Analytics only when specific kinds of events are pushed to the data layer, create custom event triggers.

 Depending on the type of event you want a given trigger to fire on, you can use the CoveoSearchEvent, CoveoClickEvent, or CoveoCustomEvent value as an Event name when creating a trigger.